tinwatchman/projectjs/README.md

 Tired of hunting down where you put a class?
 Drained by figuring out relative paths for your require statements?
 On the verge of despair from writing the same boilerplate code over and over again?
 Do you -- in short -- find yourself missing the more structured development environment provided by other languages, where each class has its own file and namespaces make imports a breeze?

 Enter **Project.js**.
 Project.js is a simple collection of command-line tools intended to make Node development both easier and more organized.
-It works by placing a *project.json* file at the root of your project's directory, which tracks your .js files and maps them to a set of namespaced strings, similar to how languages like Java and Visual C# organize their classes.
+It works by placing a *project.json* file at the root of your project's directory, which tracks your .js files and maps them to a set of namespaced strings, similar to how languages like Java and C# organize their classes.
 When you're finished developing, just type in `projectjs build` to your terminal.
 Your project will be automatically compiled with all import statements subbed out for standard Node requires.

 **Please note that this project is very much currently in development!
 It is by no means ready for production at this time!
 Use at your own risk!**

-<a name="getting_started"></a>
 ## Getting Started

 To install project.js globally, run the following from the command line: